VITALIoTOrg/vitaliot/vital-core-security-adapter/README.md

       policies

-    * "nores", a boolean value which set to false allows to update without including the previous parameter (a.k.a. patterns are not updated), while set to true means that if no pattern is specified then all patterns are removed from the application
+    * "nores", a boolean value which set to false allows to update without including the previous parameter (i.e. patterns are not updated), while set to true means that if no pattern is specified then all patterns are removed from the application